 - 1. Admission to Graceland University. - 2.
 Indication of potential for academic success. - a.
 Minimum of 2.75 cumulative or pre-requisite grade point average (GPA). - b.
 Minimum grade of "C" in each course required for the major.
 Pass/fail options are not permitted in the required courses for the nursing major. - c.
-Prior to enrollment in the spring semester of the sophomore year, the applicant must have completed the following courses with a minimum number of hours listed and a minimum grade of "C" in each course: - Introduction to Chemistry with evidence of inorganic, organic and biochemistry components.
-(3 s.h.) \Waive for students who earn a minimum score of 4 in Advanced Placement or IB high school course exams. - 2.
-Anatomy and Physiology with lab for all transfer students (6 s.h.) \ BIOL3420 Human Anatomy and BIOL3440 Human Physiology will be required for all current Graceland students (8 s.h.) - 3.
+Prior to enrollment in the spring semester of the sophomore year, the applicant must have completed the following courses with a minimum number of hours listed and a minimum grade of "C" in each course:

+1. Introduction to Chemistry with evidence of inorganic, organic and biochemistry components.
+(3 s.h.)

+Waive for students who earn a minimum score of 4 in Advanced Placement or IB high school course exams.

+- 2. Anatomy and Physiology with lab for all transfer students (6 s.h.) - BIOL3420 Human Anatomy and BIOL3440 Human Physiology will be required for all current Graceland students (8 s.h.) - 3.
 Microbiology with lab (4 s.h.) - 4.
 College level mathematics course from the following: MATH1280 College Algebra or MATH1330 Elementary Functions or MATH2350 Discrete Mathematics or MATH1510 Calculus I (3 s.h.) - d.
 Successful completion (with a minimum number of hours listed and a minimum grade of C in each course) by the end of the spring semester the sophomore year: - 1.
 Introduction to Psychology (3 s.h.) - 2.
 Developmental Psychology (3 s.h.) - 3.
 Introduction to Sociology or Cultural Anthropology (3 s.h.) - 4.
 Nutrition (3 s.h.) - 5.
-Introduction to Statistics (3 s.h.) - 6. \BIOL3420 Human Anatomy and BIOL3440 Human Physiology (8 s.h.) will be required for all current Graceland students. - 7.
+Introduction to Statistics (3 s.h.) - 6.
+BIOL3420 Human Anatomy and BIOL3440 Human Physiology (8 s.h.) will be required for all current Graceland students. - 7.
 Introduction to Philosophy or other acceptable philosophy course. - a.
 Acceptable GU courses include: PHIL2300 Basic Issues in Philosophy, PHIL3100 World Philosophies and Religions, PHIL1120 Basic Ethics and PHIL2520 Medical Ethics. - b.
 Acceptable MCC courses include: PHIL100 Introduction to Philosophy and PHIL102 World Philosophy. - c.
 Courses not listed above will be accepted on a case-by-case matter. - 8.
 Medical Terminology (2 s.h.) - e.
 Prior to beginning the first nursing classes at Graceland, students applying must present a minimum of 60 s.h. of acceptable college work from an accredited college, including the courses listed previously in this section. - f.
 Minimum acceptable score on all required admission examinations. - 3.
 Nursing essay including personal statement of goals. - 4.
 Two reference letters from an academic and occupational source (two academic references may be used if applicant has never held a job). - 5.
-Personal interview. - 6.
-Any RN-BSN student whose GPA falls in the range of 2.0 to 2.494 may be conditionally accepted to the major and allowed to take 12 s.h. of nursing courses.
-Students can continue in the program if they achieve a GPA of 2.50 (2.495) or better on those courses.
+Personal interview. - Any RN-BSN student whose GPA falls in the range of 2.0 to 2.494 may be conditionally accepted to the major and allowed to take 12 s.h. of nursing courses.
+Students can continue in the program if they achieve a GPA of 2.50 (2.495) or better on those courses. - 7.
+2.5(5) from the Iowa Administrative Code, chapter 2, nursing educational programs: Nursing courses with a clinical component may not be taken by a person: - a. who has been denied licensure by the board, - b. whose license is currently suspended, surrendered or revoked in any United States jurisdiction, - c. whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action.